testudoq-org/sfia_pd_tool/contributions.md

     npm install
     ```

+3. **Install Grunt Watch**: Install the `grunt-contrib-watch` module as a development dependency:

+    ```bash
+    npm install grunt-contrib-watch --save-dev
+    ```

+4. **Install Grunt grunt-exec**: Install the `grunt-runt-exec` module as a development dependency:

+    ```bash
+    npm install grunt-exec --save-dev
+    ```

-3. **Run Initial Setup**: Run any initial setup commands provided by the project.
+5. **Run Initial Setup**: Run any initial setup commands provided by the project.
 This may include database migrations, environment configurations, or other setup tasks.

 ## Running Tests